 Determine heat requirements

-Before you can evaluate patio heaters, you need to understand just how much heat you’ll need in order to make your outdoor setting more comfortable.
-That’s determined by the size of your space, whether it’s covered or not and the climate.
+First, calculate how much heat you need to make your outdoor setting more comfortable.
+Do this before evaluating patio heaters.
+The size of your space, its covering and the climate all affect the required heat.
 Uncovered settings in colder environments will require more heat to warm the same-sized covered area in more temperate zones.

 BTU to Watts

-Heat output is measured in British Thermal Units (a.k.a.
-BTUs).
-BTUs are typically referenced with gas outdoor heaters, while Watts are associated with electric heaters.
-For those who are curious, a BTU represents the thermal energy required to raise the temperature of one pound of water one degree Fahrenheit at sea level.
-A Watt, on the other hand, is a unit of power and for our purposes 1 Watt = 3.41 BTUs.
+British Thermal Units are the standard measurement of heat output.
+BTU is typically referenced with gas outdoor heaters, while Watt is associated with electric heaters.
+A BTU represents the thermal energy required to raise the temperature of one pound of water one degree Fahrenheit at sea level.
+A Watt is a unit of power and 1 Watt = 3.41 BTUs.

-While there are a number of ways to estimate the amount of heat needed for an outdoor space, a simple rule of thumb is to multiply the number of square feet by twenty BTUs to calculate the BTUs required.
+While there are several ways to estimate the heat needed for an outdoor space, a simple rule of thumb is multiplying the square feet by twenty BTUs to calculate the required BTUs.

 Estimated BTUs & Watts by outdoor space size